List of Regular Show characters: Father Time

 Father Time (voiced by Alan Sklar in "It's Time" and Fred Tatasciore in Regular Show: The Movie) is a large being made of clocks who wears a purple bowler's hat.
 He lives within an invisible house in the space-time continuum.
-In the episode "It's Time" Mordecai accidentally traveled to his dimension when he tried to destroy several clocks using a microwave oven out of jealousy due to Rigby's relationship with Margaret, unwittingly killing Rigby in the process.
+In the episode "It's Time" Mordecai accidentally traveled to his dimension when he tried to destroy several clocks using a microwave oven out of jealousy due to Rigby asking out Margaret before he could, unwittingly killing Rigby in the process.
 Father Time got upset with Mordecai because of his jealousy and attempting to destroy his clocks.
-Although Mordecai had to stay in his dimension as punishment, he instead sends him back in time on a "time pony" to restart the whole thing (as house guests annoy him) after accepting Mordecai's apology, but warns him that he'll be sorry if he ever does this again.
-He also appears in Regular Show: The Movie where he convinces Rigby to apologize to Mordecai for lying to him to restore their friendship.
-His body has also been falling apart due to Mr. Ross's time-nado, but after Mr. Ross's defeat, he is presumably returned to normal.
+Although Mordecai initially had to stay in his dimension for the rest of his life as punishment, he instead sends him back in time to the beginning of the episode on a "time pony" (as house guests annoy him since they can't see his invisible furniture) after accepting Mordecai's apology, but warns him that there will be consequences if he ever does this again.
+He also appears in Regular Show: The Movie where he convinces Rigby to apologize to Mordecai and restore their friendship.
+He is also deteriorating due to Mr. Ross' usage of the time-nado, but after his defeat, he is presumably restored.